 During this time I would re-read my own posts to try to inspire myself.
 And here I am.
 Back.
 Almost two years later I am proud to be able to write and paint again.

-Even in unbearable distress, pain and confusion, we can manage to feel ourselves again.
+Even in unbearable distress, pain and confusion, we can manage to feel ourselves, and wiser.
 Join me.
 Read this blog.
-Participate and encourage me and many others to keep feeling alive.
+Participate and encourage many others to keep feeling alive.

 Gema Álava, March 2021